-First of all as a manager you have to observe the current situation, before making any decision may be you need to go down and work with every management -as one of them-beneath your management for certain time ,for this reasons:
+First of all, as a manager you have to observe the current situation, before making any decision maybe you need to go down and work with every management -as one of them-beneath your management for a certain time, for this reasons:

 - Define resources.

-- Deep understanding to the current processes and activities.
+- Deep understanding of the current processes and activities.

-- Know how the team comply with the standard .
+- Know how the team complies with the standard.